Raveshaww/azure-exam-notes/README.md

 # Preface
 Working through John Savill's DevOps Master Class, A Cloud Guru, and some additional material via Microsoft Learn.
-The overall structure of the notes, however, are more based off of Savill's playlist.

 # Notes
 ### Foundation
 - Things like patching OS and whatnot don't really bring value to the org, hence why they tend to be avoided in DevOps